alexalwks2/aaronjohn2.github.io/README.md

-Aaron John's Blog
+**Aaron John's Blog**

-DL, RL, NLP and AI: Ideas, Examples, Tutorials, and Apps
+My blog, uses Jekyll.
+It includes Ideas, Examples, Tutorials, and Apps on AI, DL, RL, NLP and other.